Skip to main content

 If you extended the rule model, to add custom properties for example, you will need to add the same model extensions to the default extension model/data files of the new version you are migrating to.

-You will then need to apply those extensions on Rule Designer (in the new workspace preferences) and Decision Center (through the Installation Settings Wizard when creating the new tables) before you migrate the data.
+You will then need to apply those extensions on Rule Designer (in the new workspace preferences) and Decision Center (through the Installation Settings Wizard or dedicated ANT tasks to create the new tables) before you migrate the data.

 Read more about on the rule model in the documentation under Decision Center V7.5 > Customizing > Customizing the rule model.